 During the public consultation period, we received a few comments and objections.
 Officers responded to the objectors explaining the reasoning behind the proposal and the benefits it offer.
 Their points and officer responses are included within the report.
-To view the 20mph speed limit report, please refer to the link below
+To view the 20mph Speed Limit Proposal (Central_South) report, kindly refer to the internet link below.